 Benefits of using your Bluetooth device

 A Bluetooth device allows us to make calls, listen while exercising, and use our phones wherever we are without worrying about wires.

 Find your accessory easily

 It can be annoying when a Bluetooth device falls to the floor, and you forget where they were.
 You can find your headphones by calling them if they are connected to your smartphone.
-True wireless earbuds are those that don’t have wires or cables attached to them.
+True wireless earbuds don’t have any cords or lines connecting them.

 You can choose to ring either the left or right bud.
 If you have Location History enabled, you can view the last known location of your headphones in the Find My Device app.

 When to charge the wireless headphone

 When you open the case for your true wireless headphones, you will receive a notification on your phone about the battery level status of each component (left bud, right bud) and the case, if applicable.
 Also, you’ll be notified when your case and earbuds battery is low so that you can charge them when they run low.